 Getting people to visit your website is only half of the battle.
-Chris Barling, Chairman of e-commerce and EPOS systems supplier SellerDeck, provides tips on how to sell more to them when they’re onsite
+Chris Barling, Chairman of ecommerce and EPOS systems supplier SellerDeck, provides tips on how to sell more to customers once they’re on your site

 To be successful when selling online, you must balance the cost of getting traffic - through search engine optimisation (SEO) and pay-per-click (PPC) - with what you do on your site.
 Increasing conversion and driving up average order value can be the difference between success and failure.